Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

+- Use tauri's state for data
+  Add commands to access state
+  Add commands to modify state

-- BE | Remove file watcher for config load on boot on change in UI overwrite file & set current config back on CMD
+- Add tauri command for config update on change in UI overwrite file & set current config back on CMD

-- Add tauri command for config update

 - Add tauri events on errors